Fellowship Opportunity Announcement

 TimelineCompetition opens in January for the following academic year, with applications due on May 31

-Applications due on May 31, 2014.
-Three fellowships will be awarded, to be in residence in October 2014, March 2015, or July 2015.
+Applications due on May 31, 2015.
+Fellowships will be awarded to be in residence in October 2015, March 2016, or July 2016.
 On the application, scholars must indicate the month for which they are applying.
-Decisions will be made and communicated to the scholars in early July, with final acceptance of the fellowship required by July 31, 2014.
+Decisions will be made and communicated to the scholars in early July, with final acceptance of the fellowship required by July 31, 2015.

 ApplicationApplications are due in electronic form by May 31.
 Submit all materials as one pdf file.
 A completed application includes: